johngebbie/tobii_4C_for_linux/README.md

 ### Examples

 There are two examples for testing the installation.
 One was provided by [@Eitol](), which is available in the subfolder `test`.
 The other one is a “streamer” app that keeps updating the eye gaze position via UDP sockets at `127.0.0.1:9998`, and your can find it in `streamer`.
-Assuming you have cmake, you could do the following:
+Assuming you have cmake, you should be able to compile them with the following:

 ```
 cd examples/test